-Like mentioned a few times, you can call or visit the represented source directly (sans link).
+Like mentioned a few times before, you can call or visit the represented source directly (sans link).
 If it’s a download from an unknown source, contact the company’s customer service to question the legitimacy of the email.
 It might take a few minutes, but it’s well worth it.

 Related Content: 4 ways to secure your wireless connection

-Understand that phishing attacks may understand who you are and how you work
+Understand that phishing attacks may know who you are and how you work

 Targeted phishing attacks are a whole ‘nother beast.
 These emails have a deep understanding of internal processes, employees, and job roles.
 In other words, even if the email is well-written, appears legitimate, and addresses internal procedures, you still might not be safe.

 Consider the Mattel phishing attack from a few years ago.